calvinmorett/dailys/content/en/posts/stylus.md

 menu = "main"
 +++

-Make your best user experience, for yourself
+The best user experience, is self made

 ![Stylus Hero](/images/-stylus-hero.jpg "I love this team, but what is their mascot?")